Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 The following methods can be used for Client authentication.

-(allinea hieronder is suggestie van Jaron, die conflicteerd met de aanvulling van Martin) Note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore not recommended and not listed as options below.
+<p class='warning'>allinea hieronder is suggestie van Jaron, die conflicteerd met de aanvulling van Martin)</p>

+Note that Client authentication using HTTP Basic authentication or communicating client credentials in the request body are prone to credential theft and therefore not recommended and not listed as options below.